zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

     ![](./images/15.png " ")

-2. Source the EBS environment and connect to the database
+2. Source the EBS environment and connect to the database.

     ```
     <copy>